 One of the most affordable green upgrades for the bathroom shower design is installing high-efficiency accessories that cut down on water usage.
-For example, high-efficiency faucets and showerheads use less water than regular ones because they regulate the water and decrease flow to maximize on efficiency.
+For example, high-efficiency faucets and shower heads use less water than regular ones.
+They regulate the water and decrease flow to maximize on efficiency.
 This also means homeowners can still get great water pressure for showers without increasing their water bill.
 You can also cut down the water bill by replacing your regular toilet with a dual flush toilet.
-Dual flush toilets get rid of solid and liquid waste in a different manner than regular toilets, which decreases their water usage.
+Dual flush toilets get rid of solid and liquid waste in a different manner than regular toilets.
+This leads to decreased water usage.

 Conserve Energy Use

-To decrease your electricity bill, install LED light bulbs in place of fluorescents on the vanity, in the ceiling and in any lamps that you have throughout the bathroom.
+To decrease your electricity bill, install LED light bulbs in place of fluorescents.
+Do this on the vanity, in the ceiling and in any lamps that you have throughout the bathroom.
 These consume less electricity while still shining brightly with less of a white glow and no buzzing noise.

 Cut Down On Emissions

 To decrease emissions in the bathroom, one of the popular “green” ideas is to paint the walls with no-VOC paint (volatile organic compound).
 This type of paint doesn’t add an excess of chemicals to your wall to make them shine.
-It also means an increase in heat that might chip away at regular paint or cause it to break down will not release harmful emissions that children could breathe in.
+This type of paint is safest because it will not release harmful emissions that children could breathe in.

 Another way to decrease emissions and your utility bill is to replace any single-paned windows in the bathroom with double-paned windows.
 These types of windows are eco-friendly and LEED-certified by the Department of Energy.
 They keep any heat or cold air from getting out, so your HVAC system will consume natural resources less to keep your house temperature regulated.